andremann/SKG-IF/docs/source/persons.rst

 Persons
 ############

-The :ref:`Person <Person>` entity represents an individual who is involved in the creation, publication, and dissemination of :ref:`Research product <Research products>`.
+The :ref:`Person <Person>` entity represents an individual who is involved in the creation, publication, and dissemination of :ref:`Research products <Research product>`.
 A :ref:`Person <Person>` can be an author, a reviewer, an editor, a publisher, a researcher, or any other stakeholder involved in the scholarly communication process.